 After making a resume, look at the job descriptions to find keywords used throughout the document.
 For example, if the job description regularly mentions proficiency in Microsoft Excel, add this throughout your resume by mentioning it as a skill and explaining how you used Microsoft Excel in your previous roles.

-6. Make a list of possible interview questions
+6. Make a list of interview questions

-If you've been asked to interview, spend time preparing for it.
-List possible questions they may ask you to help you practice and prepare.
-It may help to research common interview questions or questions specific for your role.
+If you've been asked to interview, prepare for it.
+List possible questions they may ask you to help you practice.
+It may help to research common interview questions or questions specific to your role.
 For example, if you're interviewing for a marketing manager role, type "marketing manager interview questions" into a search engine.

 7. Determine and negotiate your desired salary